bobvanluijt/ev-website/_posts/2020-1-1-sexyland.md

 ---
 layout: post
-title: News: Advisor Diversity & Inclusivity at Sociëteit Sexyland
+title: "News: Advisor Diversity & Inclusivity at Sociëteit Sexyland"
 author: Eveline
-image: '/images/sexyland.jpg'
+image: "/images/sexyland.jpg"
 ---

 Club Sociëteit Sexyland appointed me as the advisor on diversity and inclusivity.
 I am very excited to kick off the new year with this new role.
 Club Sociëteit is a project space located in Amsterdam North.
 Below I quote their website.